 I can’t wait to share with you today my FAVORITE soup recipe ever!
 (Shhhh!
 Don’t tell my dad!
 He will be very upset if he finds out his beloved Chicken Tortilla Soup isn’t my favorite!)
-Our chicken tortilla soup is delish, and it’s definitely easier than this soup, but this soup recipe is just so dang DECADENT!
+Our chicken tortilla soup is delish, and it’s definitely easier than this chicken and wild rice soup, but this soup recipe is just so dang DECADENT!
 It’s creamy and rich, and it is even better as leftovers than it is fresh!
-I made this soup recipe for a big church event once, and it VANISHED off of the table.
+I made this chicken and wild rice soup recipe for a big church event once, and it VANISHED off of the table.
 I had so many requests for the recipe after that, so today I am going to share it with the world!
 I originally got this recipe from the mom of my sister’s friend.
 So, basically, I don’t know where it originated.
 I just know it’s divine.

-Now, on to soup recipe!
+Now, on to the chicken and wild rice soup recipe!
 Enjoy!

 - 3-4 chicken breasts, cooked and cubed or shredded

 - 1 box (6 oz) Long Grain and Wild Rice mix (I use Uncle Ben's.)

 - 4 cups milk (Regular or evaporated.
 I use a mix.)

 - 2 celery stalks, chopped